MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

         * `https://{MFP Server VM Public IP}:9443/appcenterconsole`
     * Log in to the Console with admin user and password specified in step 3.

-## Deploying {{ site.data.keys.product_adj }} Application Center on a single-node WebSphere Application Server full profile server
+## Deploying {{ site.data.keys.mf_app_center }} on a single-node WebSphere Application Server full profile server
-You use a predefined template to deploy a single-node {{ site.data.keys.product_adj }} Application Center to a WebSphere  Application Server full profile server.
+You use a predefined template to deploy a single-node {{ site.data.keys.mf_app_center }} to a WebSphere  Application Server full profile server.

 This procedure involves uploading certain artifacts to IBM  PureApplication  System such as the required application and adapter.
 Before you begin, ensure that the artifacts are available for upload.